Department of Education, Sport and Culture

 • support pupils with approaches to maintaining and improving their physical and mental wellbeing

-Schools will continue to work with Inclusion and Safeguarding and other services to support the health and wellbeing of their pupils; these divisions have continued to offer support as pupils return to school in the following areas:
+Schools should consider how they are working with Inclusion and Safeguarding and other services to support the health and wellbeing of their pupils; these divisions have continued to offer support as pupils return to school in the following areas:

 • support for resilience, mental health and wellbeing including anxiety, bereavement and sleep issues